-Since the HUD section 8 housing program was created to help very low income families afford a home, by default individuals with zero income may also qualify.
+Since the HUD section 8 housing program was created to help very low income families afford a home, by default individuals with no income may also qualify.
 As they will easily mean the thresholds in place.
-This will in effect mean they will be able to live rent free in some form of government approved home or apartment.
+This will in effect mean they will be able to live rent free in some form of government approved home or apartment near them.
 However the voucher will normally not pay for the security deposit or move in expense, although exceptions can be made.
 Note there are also some agencies and programs that often offer low income housing without a waiting list.

-While there may in fact be rent free housing available for families with zero income or no credit, it is very difficult to get.
+While there may in fact be emergency or long-term rent free housing available for families with zero income or no credit, it is very difficult to get.
 The process is as follows.
 However it is always recommended to check with a local PHA for the terms and conditions in a local county, and this is very important for those people who are seeking how to find free housing.
 If someone needs more immediate support, they apply for other programs that offer help paying rent.

-Note this form of assistance is not given to anyone with a history of evictions for drug-related criminal activity.
+Note this form of assistance is generally not given to anyone with a history of evictions for drug-related criminal activity.
 In addition to that, section 8 will not pay the entire rental amount due for anyone that has been tried and convicted of dealing methamphetamine, opiods or other drugs in the recent past.

 Anyone with a very low or no income can apply for free or no-income housing near where they live.
 Many of the applicants will have no credit check done to get an apartment.
 The program will normally assist the most vulnerable households.
 Some clients include, but are not limited too, women fleeing domestic violence, a tenant who spouse just passed away unexpectedly, people recovering from divorce, or an individual that became very sick and has missed time at work.
 Other people may also be able to access an apartment that does not charge them a rental payment, but those tend to be some of the groups assisted.

 Housing that does not charge the tenant any monthly rent is available for single moms, the disabled or veterans as well.
 But they need to be found eligible from the local public housing authority.
-Only then will a section 8 voucher be able to help them with their costs.
+Only then will a section 8 voucher be able to help them with paying their rental costs.
 Even if the applicant, such as a parent, is illegally in the country, provided that other members of the home meet eligibility immigration status then they may still be able to qualify.

 Any immigrant applying for a rent free apartment needs to have their application verified with INS.
 They will need to sign multiple forms as well as consent letters.
 Of course all financial terms still need to be met, such as the household can't have any income or savings available to them.

 The federal government will pay the entire rent amount due to the landlord when the applicant has both no cash available to them and no income coming in the door.
 There will be a comprehensive review done of the applicant's finances.
 The local PHA will need to audit the application.
 Tenants can't live rent free if they have any money to their name.
 If they can afford to pay anything for their bills from any source of income, they will need to contribute to the cost of the housing.

 Income needs to be reported not just from a job, but also from any public assistance, child support, etc. These will be all of the sources reviewed.
 The applicant will need to report any money they receive from salary from a job, Social Security, Child Support, Unemployment, Tips, Pension, SSI, or Alimony.
 Other souces of income verified for a free housing will include any income from Disability, Welfare, Worker’s Compensation, Gambling, or a Retirement Fund.
 There may be other categories considered as well.

 There is one advantage to this time-frame though.
 That is the fact that it will allow the applicant time to save money for paying a security deposit.
 It will also allow them to get new job skills and increase their income.
 As these free housing programs from HUD do not normally pay for that expense.
 Or an applicant can use the opportunity to apply for security deposit assistance.

-To learn more and find how to apply in order live rent free in government subsidized housing, contact a local Public Housing Agency.
+To learn more on how to get free housing in order live rent free in government subsidized housing, contact a local Public Housing Agency (PHA) near you.
 The search box at the bottom of the page can be used to search for section 8 PHA by state as well as county.
 Or select a state below.